LarsEKrueger/bite/readme.md

 * Syntax highlighting for output
 * Image preview in ls
 * Integrate auto jump functionality.
+* Allow hyperlinks in output
+* Draw errors / hyperlinks as QR code

 # References
 * utf8 input from https://gist.github.com/baines/5a49f1334281b2685af5dcae81a6fa8a